LLVM 23.0.0git

 This returns a reference to a raw_fd_ostream for standard output.

-LLVM_ABI void write_integer(raw_ostream &S, unsigned int N, size_t MinDigits, IntegerStyle Style)
+LLVM_ABI void write_integer(raw_ostream &S, unsigned int N, size_t MinDigits, IntegerStyle Style, bool NonNegativePlus=false)

 Error joinErrors(Error E1, Error E2)